 The Center for Teaching and Learning offers a number of opportunities and resources to support teaching for all instructors, including faculty and graduate student teaching assistants.
 Throughout the year, CTL offers a self-paced, online course on learner-centered course design, intensive institutes for primary instructors and for graduate assistants, workshops and other events, such as a quarterly TA orientation and the monthly Experiments in Learning series, and on-demand consultations and workshops.
 CTL has also developed the IDEAL Pedagogy program to departments and individual instructors to support inclusive and equitable teaching practices.
 Teaching Commons is Stanford's central hub for resources and guides for learning and teaching.
 Course innovation, teaching and program development support is available to faculty through a number of sources, including the Teaching Advancement Grants offered by CTL and Undergraduate Program Enhancement Grants offered by VPUE to support integrating students into program and department communities.

-Tenure and appointment criteria (stated in the Faculty Handbook; see CFR 2.8) regarding teaching specify that faculty are required to demonstrate capacity to sustain "a first-rate teaching program" during their career at Stanford.
+Tenure and appointment policy and criteria (stated in Chapter 2 and Appendix B of the Faculty Handbook; see CFR 2.8) regarding teaching specify that faculty are required to demonstrate capacity to sustain "a first-rate teaching program" during their career at Stanford.
 Evaluation of teaching performance takes into account factors such as clarity of exposition, effective communication skills, helpfulness in learning, and ability to stimulate further education.

-In addition to careful scrutiny of teaching during the appointment and promotion process, the University recognizes outstanding faculty and teaching assistants through a number of teaching and service awards listed below.
-Stanford schools also have established teaching and service awards and other recognition, such as the Dean's Teaching Award in the Humanities and Sciences, the Stanford Engineering Heroes program, and various teaching and service awards in the Graduate School of Business and the School of Medicine.
+In addition to careful scrutiny of teaching during the appointment and promotion process, the university recognizes outstanding faculty and teaching assistants through a number of teaching and service awards.
+Some examples are below.

 - Gores Awards (the university's highest recognition for teaching and is given each year to senior and junior faculty as well as teaching assistants)